stackbit-projects/tylerwillis-9c92f/content/pages/index.md

       Skilled optimism is the belief that people can acquire and use skills to make the world a better place.
     actions:
-      - label: Become a Skilled Optimist
+      - label: Read the Essay
         url: /contact
         style: primary
       - label: lorem-ipsum